bebeal/vite-amplify/README.md

 <div align="center">

-# vite-amplify
+# vite-amplify **(no-ssr)**

-Template with Vite SSR + Express APIs + AWS Amplify Hosting.
+Vite template with Express APIs + Amplify Hosting.

+Note: This branch has no SSR.
+It retains the express api server but removes the actual server side rendering -> client side hydration.

 <a href="https://vite-amplify.com" rel="noopener noreferrer" target="_blank">vite-amplify.com</a>